 Security automation in practice

-This is a good point to make extra-clear: Security automation does not mean removing people from your security program.
-Instead, it’s about helping security analysts, engineers, and other stakeholders to more effectively do their jobs—and avoid drowning in a sea of data, much of which probably does not actually require their attention.
-It’s also about striving for the ideal of keeping security top-of-mind for everyone, not just those who have the word “security” in their job title.
+This is a good point to make extra clear: Security automation does not mean removing people from your security program.
+Instead, it's about helping security analysts, engineers, and other stakeholders do their jobs more effectively—and avoid drowning in a sea of data, much of which probably does not actually require their attention.
+It's also about striving for the ideal of keeping security top-of-mind for everyone, not just those with the word "security" in their job title.

-IT Architects are uniquely positioned to help their organizations because they already see across teams and tech stacks as a function of their roles.
-They can help others on the team prioritize security in their systems, workflows, and culture.
-Moreover, IT Architects across multiple domains can help to ensure security is an early part of any new system or product.
-This is yet another way IT Architects are becoming strategic leaders in their IT organization and their overall company.
+IT architects are uniquely positioned to help their organizations because they already see across teams and tech stacks as a function of their roles.
+They can help team members prioritize security in their systems, workflows, and culture.
+Moreover, IT architects across multiple domains can help to ensure security is an early part of any new system or product.
+This is yet another way IT architects are becoming strategic leaders in their IT organization and overall company.

 Software supply chain is key

-Pitt from Juniper Networks notes that the software supply chain is, in general, a good place to look for security automation opportunities relatively early on.
-Again, IT Architects have a significant role to play here because of the depth and breadth required to do their job well.
+Pitt from Juniper Networks notes that the software supply chain is generally a good place to look for security automation opportunities relatively early on.
+Again, IT architects have a significant role to play here because of the depth and breadth required to do their job well.
 They understand the ins and outs of their environments and the various dependencies of their systems.
-They can be a key source of expert guidance when determining when, where, and how to bring more automation into those environments and systems, too.
+They can also be a key source of expert guidance when determining when, where, and how to bring more automation into those environments and systems.